 Scalability— Laravel vs Node.js

-Frameworks significantly influence the web application scalability, therefore, the right choice of framework is important.
+Full-fledged frameworks significantly influence the web application scalability, therefore, the right choice of appropriate framework is important.
 Here’s how Laravel and Node.js stand out in terms of scalability.

 Is Laravel scalable?

 Popular apps using Laravel for years are scaling up their applications without any limitation.
 Laravel inherits scalability from PHP environments as it proffers support to rapidly growing businesses.
 By choosing a good database structure and load balancer, Laravel can achieve massive horizontal scaling.